kevinxiaomba/cluster-agent/README.md

 ## Quick start
 The ClusterAgent can be deployed and managed manually or with a Kuberenetes Operator.
-The Kubernetes Operator is a recommended approach, as it hides a number of steps and compexities.
-For details see [Link]
+[ClusterAgent Operator](https://github.com/Appdynamics/appdynamics-operator/blob/master/README.md) is a recommended approach, as it abstracts several operational details.

+When deploying manually, follow these steps:

 * Create namespace for AppDynamics components
   * Kubernetes